PyChina/weekly/content/Issue/issue-379.md

 - [什么是 Python 3.8 将带来的?](https://pycoders.com/link/2129/web)
     + JAKE EDGE

-“The Python 3.8 beta cycle is already underway, with Python 3.8.0b1 released on June 4, followed by the second beta on July 4.
-That means that Python 3.8 is feature complete at this point, which makes it a good time to see what will be part of it when the final release is made.”
+"The Python 3.8 beta cycle is already underway, with Python 3.8.0b1 released on June 4, followed by the second beta on July 4.
+That means that Python 3.8 is feature complete at this point, which makes it a good time to see what will be part of it when the final release is made."

 (`是也乎:`